 Are Investors Undervaluing These Basic Materials Stocks Right Now?

-One company to watch right now is Polymetal International (AUCOY).
-AUCOY is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.
-The stock holds a P/E ratio of 6.45, while its industry has an average P/E of 9.76.
-Over the past 52 weeks, AUCOY's Forward P/E has been as high as 10.61 and as low as 6.45, with a median of 8.62.
+Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
+This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
+SLCA has a P/S ratio of 0.78.
+This compares to its industry's average P/S of 1.85.

-Another notable valuation metric for AUCOY is its P/B ratio of 3.82.
-The P/B is a method of comparing a stock's market value to its book value, which is defined as total assets minus total liabilities.
-This company's current P/B looks solid when compared to its industry's average P/B of 4.14.
-AUCOY's P/B has been as high as 5.88 and as low as 3.82, with a median of 4.89, over the past year.
+Finally, investors should note that SLCA has a P/CF ratio of 4.88.
+This metric focuses on a firm's operating cash flow and is often used to find stocks that are undervalued based on the strength of their cash outlook.
+SLCA's P/CF compares to its industry's average P/CF of 15.33.
+Over the past year, SLCA's P/CF has been as high as 23.26 and as low as 3.42, with a median of 5.37.

-Sibanye Gold Limited (SBSW) may be another strong Mining - Miscellaneous stock to add to your shortlist.
-SBSW is a # 1 (Strong Buy) stock with a Value grade of A.
+If you're looking for another solid Mining - Miscellaneous value stock, take a look at Taseko Mines Limited (TGB).
+TGB is a # 1 (Strong Buy) stock with a Value score of A.

 Click to get this free report